-5 Ways to Show a Grandparent’s Love
+7 Meaningful Ways to Show Love to Grandchildren

-Create a Heart Blizzard
+1. Create a Heart Blizzard

 This is a tradition they won’t age out of!
 Get a package of heart shaped doilies or sticky notes.
 Or just cut out a stack of hearts from paper: construction paper, wrapping paper, or whatever you have handy.
-Then write an affirmation about why you love them on each one.
+Then, write an affirmation about why you love them on each one.
 Make them as personal and specific as you can—the more, the better.
 Here are some examples:

-• “I love when you make your baby brother laugh”
+• “I love when you make your baby brother laugh.”

 • “I love how well you listen to your mama.”